Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentNone

-Intent to conduct surveillance is required element. § 423.002 lawful-use carve-outs provide defense.
+Applies when intent to conduct surveillance is proven.
+Lawful-use carve-outs in § 423.002 provide defense.

-ClassificationClass C Misdemeanor (possession); Class B Misdemeanor (distribution)
+ClassificationClass C Misdemeanor (possession); Class B Misdemeanor (display/distribution/use)

-ClassificationClass B Misdemeanor; Class A on repeat within 1 year
+ClassificationClass B Misdemeanor; Class A on repeat within one year

 ClassificationClass B Misdemeanor